Bylaws of The International Society for Neuroregulation and Research

 C. All fees, charges or assessments for attendance at workshops, seminars or symposiums shall be determined by the Board as needed to cover the costs of such meetings.

-A. The Board of Directors (herein referred to as the Board) shall be elected through a mail or on-line, ballot by the membership prior to the annual meeting for two (2) years and consist of the Officers of the Society and three (3) members of the Society at Large.
+A. The Board of Directors (herein referred to as the Board) shall be elected through a mail or on-line, ballot by the membership prior to the annual meeting for a two (2) year term and consist of the Officers of the Society and the members of the Society at Large defined as follows:

-B. Regular meetings of the Board shall be held at least monthly at times specified by the Board.
-These meetings will take place as a telephone conference call.
+E. Regular meetings of the Board shall be held at least bi-monthly at times specified by the Board.
+These meetings will take place as a conference real time media type compatible with the Board membership.
 Board members will be contacted electronically with a meeting agenda, which will constitute official notification of each meeting.
-A quorum at any Board meeting shall consist of a majority of the Board’s membership.
+A quorum at any Board meeting shall consist of a simple majority of the Board’s membership.

-D. In the case of disability or resignation of a Board member, the Board shall fill the vacancy for the remainder of the term.
-Terms of office for all members of the board are two (2) years.
+G. In the case of disability or resignation of a Board member as determined by the Board, the Board shall fill the vacancy for the remainder of the term.
+Terms of office for all members of the Board are two (2) years.

 ARTICLE VII: Powers and Duties of Officers

 A. The President.
-The President-Elect who has just completed his/her term of office as a member in good standing automatically serves in the succeeding year as the President for one year.
 The President shall represent the entire membership and the best interests of the Society.
-The President shall be the spokesperson for the Society, but may assign this authority.
+The President shall be the spokesperson for the Society but may assign this authority.
 The President shall serve as the presiding officer of the Society, and as Chairperson of the Board of Directors.
 The President shall support and defend policies and programs adopted by the Board of Directors and membership.
 The President shall be an ex-officio member of all committees of the Society except as otherwise provided.
 The President shall have additional duties which are not inconsistent with the Bylaws as may be assigned by the Board of Directors.

-D. The Treasurer shall be a member in good standing of the Society and shall be elected to a two (2) year term by the membership.
-The Treasurer shall keep and maintain, or cause to be kept and maintained, adequate and correct books and accounts of the Society’s properties and financial transactions.
+C. The Treasurer shall keep and maintain, or cause to be kept and maintained, adequate and correct books and accounts of the Society’s properties and financial transactions.
 The Treasurer shall send or cause to be given to the members and directors, such financial statements and reports as are required by law, by these Bylaws or by the Board’s request.
 The books of account shall be open to inspection to any member of the Board at all reasonable times.
 The Treasurer shall deposit, or cause to be deposited, all monies and other valuables in the name and to the credit of, the Society with such depositories as the Board may designate.
 The Executive Committee should approve moving all monies such as transfers of CDs once matured.
 The Treasurer shall disburse the Society’s funds as the Board may order and is required to seek approval before spending large sums of money as determined by the Policy and Procedures Manual.
-As Chief Financial Officer he/she shall render to the President or the Board, when requested, an accounting of all financial transactions and of the financial condition of the Society, and shall have such other powers and perform such other duties as the Board or the Bylaws may prescribe.
-The Treasurer shall be chair person on the Finance Committee.
+As Chief Financial Officer he/she shall render to the President and/or the Board, when requested, an accounting of all financial transactions and of the financial condition of the Society, and shall have such other powers and perform such other duties as the Board or the Bylaws may prescribe.
+The Treasurer shall be chairperson on the Finance Committee.

 ARTICLE VIII: Meetings of Members